plain-solutions-gmbh/kirby-components/README.md

 ## Tab injection

-Add component as tab to the component(s) fields.
+Add a tabs with components to the component(s) fields.

 ```yml
 multiple_components: